Preparing Your Arrival

 - Emergency hospital treatment

 The Summer School team provides regular communication regarding your arrival, orientation, and preparation for courses.
-Programme communications are sent via email to the student and his or her guardian, using the email addresses provided in the registration form.
-Please maintain these email addresses active throughout registration and enrolment.
+Programme communications are sent via email to the student and his or her guardian, using the email addresses used on the application/registration platform.
+Please maintain these email addresses active throughout the programme.

-During the programme, weekly informational newsletters will be sent to guardians, giving an overview of the activities of the past few days.
-For usual matters, guardians will be able to communicate with the Summer School team by email.
-For urgent matters, guardians will have the Programme Leader’s emergency phone number.
+During the programme, weekly informational newsletters are sent to guardians, giving an overview of the activities of the past few days.
+For usual matters, guardians are able to communicate with the Summer School team by email.
+For urgent matters, guardians will have the Programme Manager's emergency phone number.

 We encourage students to subscribe to an international calling plan while in France, in order to be easily reachable, including by the Summer School team if needed.